- Call us to schedule a consultation and discuss our fees. We will book an appointment to meet with you in person.

 - Once you have signed a drafting agreement or design contract, we will begin designing.
 Depending on if you, the client, currently have existing architectural drawings or require existing and proposed drawings, there will be a fee accordingly.
 Even if existing drawings exist, we still need to input those layouts into our computer software to create any proposed layouts.
 In addition to existing drawings, we may need to draw up a demo plan in accordance to the existing drawings.
 This set is for our contractor/trades to use for pricing and construction.

 - Once we get an existing and proposed layout designed, we will send these as preliminary designs.
 9 times out of 10 we will not draw your absolute dream space first off the bat.
 The design process involves revisions and changes.
 We encourage our clients cover their drawings in red pen and communicate where they'd like amendments.
+You will be able to see 2D and some initial 3D plans at this point.
+Our 3D drawings will be in full colour and contain details like cabinetry, towel bar locations, and mirrors.

 - The design process is a dialogue.
 Of course as designers, we have an opinion on everything, and as a client you are hiring us for our expertise.
 But the space we are designing at the end of the day is YOURS.
 We want the final design to be a reflection of your tastes, to meet your needs, and accommodate your lifestyle.
 We as designers are here to guide you, assist you, and yes, at times push you along!